WebexCC-SA/LAB-1251/docs/lab01_OrganizationSettings.md

 In this lab, you will learn how to navigate and configure organization settings for Webex Calling.

+- Paw Pet Supply Solutions desire their telephone system configured in a certain way:

+    * Control Hub Configuration easy, with a longer timeout
+    * Extensions with the XX-XXX format, with mirrowed extensions
+    * Default passcode for voicemail
+    * Call Recording with Webex

 ## Login Credentials

 <table>